Table of Contents

 More specifically, the booming success of brands like McDonald's can be attributed to the rising desire to have affordable food with fast service at available and multiple locations.

 The vision of Ray Kroc, who was the brain behind the development of McDonald's into a nationwide and later worldwide phenomenon, was to have an efficient way to serve tasty food that was available in every McDonald's around the globe.

-In comparison, its biggest competitor KFC counted 24,000 locations worldwide in 2020.
-Here you can see that there is a clear difference between the 2 fast-food chains.
+In comparison, its biggest competitor, KFC, counted 24,000 locations worldwide in 2020.
+Here you can see that there is a clear difference between the two fast-food chains.